Asim Nath Dubey Nov 04, 2025

 The following are the main roles and responsibilities of a data visualisation specialist to ensure that their work is well-structured:

-- Visual Design and Storytelling: Create compelling visual narratives using data to highlight the key findings and trends.
+• Visual Design and Storytelling: Design powerful visual stories to bring out important findings and trends.

-- Dashboard and Infographic Development: Design and create interactive dashboards, infographics, and other visual data that are engaging and informative.
+• Dashboard and Infographic Development: Develop and create interactive dashboard and infographic content that is interactive and informative.

-- Collaboration with Data Teams: Work closely with data analysts and scientists to understand data sources and data analytical findings.
+• Teamwork with Data Teams: Data Work closely with analysts and scientists to learn about data sources and insights.

-- Custom Visualization Development: Potentially develop custom visualizations using programming languages or specialised libraries for different requirements.
+• Custom Visualization Development: Dynamically create custom visualisations using either programming languages or special libraries.

 Skills Required for a Data Visualization Specialist